Impact events in fiction: History

 Impact events have been a recurring theme in fiction since the 1800s.
 David Pringle, in The Ultimate Encyclopedia of Science Fiction, attributes the emergence of the theme at this time to two advancements in astronomy: the discovery that meteors ("shooting stars") are caused by objects from space entering Earth's atmosphere, and a more acute appreciation of just how many objects exist within the Solar System.
 Brian Stableford, in Science Fact and Science Fiction: An Encyclopedia, similarly points to comets starting to be discovered by telescope (as opposed to the naked eye) following the first such detection by Maria Mitchell in 1835, and the resulting realization that comets were significantly more common than previously thought.
 The earliest stories tended to depict impacts by comets, (Note: Comets have a long history of being associated with disaster, stretching back to at least the year 1200, but the conception of comets as a purely natural—as opposed to supernatural—source of destruction did not emerge until the second half of the 1700s with the work of French astronomer Jérôme Lalande.) though other objects such as asteroids and meteoroids became more common in the 1900s.

 Dorian Lynskey, in Everything Must Go: The Stories We Tell About the End of the World, comments that the theme's popularity has varied in waves.
 One of the periods of increased interest was the 1890s, when doom and gloom in general became more fashionable as part of the broader cultural phenomenon known as fin de siècle.
 The 1910 appearance of Halley's Comet was followed by the first film depictions of apocalyptic impact events, the first being the Edison Film Company's 1910 short film The Comet and the first feature being the Danish 1916 film Verdens Undergang.
 The effect of the advent of the atomic bomb on the popularity of fiction about impact events following World War II has variously been posited to have been positive, with the widespread fear of sudden cataclysmic events in the form of nuclear anxiety, and negative, with the emerging expectation that the collective death of humanity would be self-inflicted.
-In the latter part of the century, the impact theme received successive boosts in popularity with the publication of the Alvarez hypothesis in 1980, which states that the extinction of the dinosaurs 65 million years ago was caused by an asteroid impact that created the Chicxulub crater off the coast of Mexico, and with the collision of Comet Shoemaker–Levy 9 with Jupiter in 1994.
+In the latter part of the century, the impact theme received successive boosts in popularity with the 1980 publication of the Alvarez hypothesis, which posits that the extinction of the dinosaurs 65 million years ago was caused by an asteroid impact that created the Chicxulub crater off the coast of Mexico, and with the collision of Comet Shoemaker–Levy 9 with Jupiter in 1994.
 The latter in particular is credited with inspiring a large number of disaster films and other on-screen portrayals of impact events or threats thereof in the years that followed.